Stockholder Engagement

 Interest in increased focus on performance-based compensation

-• Other NEOs will receive 60% of their LTI Program awards in the form of PSUs (an increase from 50% in fiscal 2022); the remaining 40% will be in the form of RSUs (a decrease from 50% in fiscal 2022)
+• Beginning in fiscal 2022, our CEO received 75% of his long-term incentive program ("LTIP") award in the form of performance stock units ("PSUs"); the remaining 25% were in the form of restricted stock units ("RSUs") Beginning in fiscal 2023, other named executive officers ("NEOs") received 60% of their LTIP awards in the form of PSUs (an increase from 50% in fiscal 2022); the remaining 40% were in the form of RSUs (a decrease from 50% in fiscal 2022)

 Interest in more descriptive disclosure of individual performance goals

-• For fiscal 2022, we have included enhanced disclosure of individual performance goals in the short-term incentive program ("STI Program") for all NEOs (see Key Achievements of our NEOs).
+• Beginning in our proxy statement for our 2023 annual meeting, we included enhanced disclosure of individual performance goals in the short-term incentive program ("STIP") for all NEOs (see Key Achievements of our NEOs).

 Corporate Governance Enhancements